 - Tamper proof long-life lithium battery alarms tends to be more expensive to buy but because they have no power wires, they are usually cheaper to install.

 - Mains powered smoke alarms tend to be cheaper to buy but can cost more to install as they have to be wired into your electricity supply.

 Interlinking can be achieved by hard wiring or by wireless connection.

 What is the current smoke alarm requirement for rented properties in Scotland?

 The updated legislation applies to all homes in Scotland, including rented accommodation.
 Additional guidance, Fire detection in private rented properties: guidance is available for landlords.

-A good tamper proof, sealed lithium battery system will last for up to 10 years (please ensure you check & confirm warranty), the expiry date should be visible on each alarm, system should also have an “end of life” warning capability.
+A good tamper proof, sealed lithium battery system will last for up to 10 years (please ensure you check & confirm warranty).
+The expiry date should be visible on each alarm and the system should also have an “end of life” warning capability.